keboola/developers-docs/extend/docker/running.md

     cd /data/

-(Note: for running Python 2.x applications, use the `quay.io/keboola/docker-custom-python2` image)
+(Note: For running Python 2.x applications, use the `quay.io/keboola/docker-custom-python2` image.)

 Then execute